Azerbaijan Food Guide

 kosher

-VERY LOW AVAILABILITYAzerbaijan has a small Jewish community (approximately 10,000-30,000 people, mostly Mountain Jews) concentrated in Baku and Quba.
-Kosher food infrastructure is very limited.
-Contact the Baku synagogue or Jewish community for assistance.
+VERY LOW AVAILABILITYAzerbaijan's Jewish community is small, somewhere between 10,000 and 30,000 people, mostly Mountain Jews living in Baku and Quba.
+Kosher infrastructure is minimal, so it's best to reach out to the Baku synagogue or the local Jewish community for help.

 Common Allergens